Cuba approves 176 new economic actors

-HAVANA, Cuba, Dec 22 (ACN) The Ministry of Economy and Planning (MEP) approved today 176 new economic actors, including 172 private and three state-owned MSMEs and one non-agricultural cooperative, which pushes the figure up to 6,161.
+HAVANA, Cuba, Dec 28 (ACN) The Ministry of Economy and Planning (MEP) approved 112 new applications for private MSMEs, which pushes the figure up to 6,273.

-MEP remarked that 6,026 of these MSMEs are private, whereas 75 are state-owned and 60 are cooperatives.
+MEP remarked that 6,138 of these MSMEs are private, whereas 75 are state-owned and 60 are non-agricultural cooperatives.

 Nos reservamos el derecho de no publicar los comentario que incumplan con las normas de este sitio